Featured Resource

 When did the UDLib/SEARCH program begin?

 The UDLib/SEARCH program began on July 1, 1997.
 The program provided database access and training to all Delaware public high schools.
 Funding was continued and increased to extend access to all Delaware public middle schools on July 1, 1998.
 The state of Delaware increased the funding in the 2005/2006 budget for the Department of Education to expand UDLib/SEARCH to all public Delaware elementary schools.
-Presently, UDLib/SEARCH funding has been approved for the period from July 1, 2012 through June 30, 2013.

 Where are the UDLib/SEARCH databases accessible?